 C. D. WATSON: First, the matter of procedure.
 This will go back to the Church Manual Committee.
 The committee will study it during the next five years, and it will come back to the next General Conference session.
 Second, the Church Manual Committee does not initiate changes.
 It considers changes.
-Changes begin at
+Changes begin at the grass roots and come through the various organizations and ultimately to the Church Manual Committee.

 R. J. KLOOSTERHUIS: Thank you for that explanation.
 Now I would like to report the totals as counted.
 Those in favor of referral, 416.
 Those opposing referral, 189.
 Therefore, it is referred back to the Church Manual Committee.
-Let us turn to item 314 Irevision of Home and School Association, Church Manual, p.
+Let us turn to item 314 [revision of Home and School Association, Church Manual, p.
 109].